 Titanic data set.
-The titanic data set contains a data structure that is often seen in real use cases (i.e., the presence of categorical, boolean, and continues variables per sample) which is therefore ideal to demonstrate the steps of HNet, and to show the interpretability.
-The first step is the typing of the 12 input features, followed by one-hot encoding (Figure 4A).
+The titanic data set contains a data structure that is often seen in real use cases (i.e., the presence of discrete, boolean, and continuous variables per sample) which is therefore ideal to demonstrate the steps of HNet, and to show the interpretability.
+The first step is typing of the 12 input features, followed by one-hot encoding (Figure 4A).
 This resulted in a total of 2634 one hot encoded features for which only 18 features had the minimum required of 10 samples; Survived [1,0], Pclass [1,2,3], Sex [female,male], Sibsp [0,1,3,4], Parch [0,1,2], Cabin, Embarked [C,Q,S].
 The total number of features for the model is 20, which includes the two numeric features; Fare and Age.
-The next step in HNet is to determine the node-links for which in total 60 unique edges across 47 nodes is detected (alpha=0.05 and multiple testing correction is Holm, Figure 2A).
+The next step in HNet is to determine the node-links for which in total 60 unique edges across 47 nodes are detected (alpha=0.05 and multiple testing correction is Holm, Figure 2A).
 Note that the detected node-links can be indicative for directionality, as an example no survival (survived=0) is significantly associated with males, but not the other way around.
-Therefore, an directionality can be seen from males to no-survival.
-Although the ground truth of this data set is unknown, the strongest association is in line with intuitive expectations, i.e., first class passengers are significantly associated with High Fare (fare>60.3, P<2.87-79), whereas third class passengers are significantly associated with low fare (fare<8.1, P<4.99-73).
-The next best association is between passengers that are female and survived (P<4.79-57), followed by male passengers that did not survived (P=4.79-57).
+Therefore, directionality can be seen from males to no-survival.
+Although the ground truth of this data set is unknown, the strongest association is in line with intuitive expectations, i.e., first class passengers are significantly associated with High Fare (fare>60.3, P<2.87-79), whereas third class passengers are significantly associated with Low Fare (fare<8.1, P<4.99-73).
+The next best association is between passengers that are female and survived (P<4.79-57), followed by male passengers that did not survive (P=4.79-57).
 The network graph is consistently expanded across the survived yes/no clusters.
-The male-no survival cluster is expanded with low fare, having no siblings, embarking position is S or Q whereas the females-survival cluster is expanded with high fare, having 1 sibling, and embarking position is C. Interestingly, directionality for passengers that did not survived is outwards whereas those that survived is mainly inwards.
-This may suggest that survived passengers are on coordinated actions, whereas it is not for passengers that did not survive.
+The male-no survival cluster is expanded with low fare, having no siblings, embarking position is S or Q whereas the females-survival cluster is expanded with high fare, having 1 sibling, and embarking position is C. Interestingly, directionality for passengers that did not survive is outwards whereas those that survived is mainly inwards.
+This may suggest that surviving passengers were more likely to be included in coordinated actions, whereas this was not the case for passengers that did not survive.

 Discussion

 Taken together, we demonstrate the detection of statistically significant associations in (un)structured data sets using HNet.
 The detected edges between nodes can be either directed or undirected.
-However, it should be noted that the directionality indicates that a feature is statistically overrepresented but does not necessarily imply causality.
+However, it should be noted that the directionality indicates that a feature is statistically overrepresented which does not necessarily imply causality.
 Furthermore, HNet provides deterministic results which can be deeper examined using the interactive network.

 Author Contributions